Mary Berg (chef)

 Mary Berg is a Canadian television host, author and cook, who rose to fame as the winner of the third season of MasterChef Canada.
-She has been the host of two television cooking shows, Mary's Kitchen Crush and Mary Makes It Easy, and the daytime talk show, The Good Stuff with Mary Berg, and is set to return to the Masterchef Canada kitchen as a judge in fall 2025 for its upcoming eighth season.
+She has been the host of two television cooking shows, Mary's Kitchen Crush and Mary Makes It Easy, and the daytime talk show, The Good Stuff with Mary Berg, and returned to the Masterchef Canada kitchen as a judge in fall 2025 for its upcoming eighth season.
 She has released three cookbooks, Kitchen Party, Well Seasoned and In Mary's Kitchen.

 Early life

 Berg was born in Pickering, Ontario.
 When she was four years old, Berg was in a car accident in which her father died.
 Her mother and brother survived the accident with injuries, but Berg survived relatively unscathed.
 Berg helped out preparing meals for her family from about age 7 and by age 13 was cooking dinner for her family on her own.

 Berg attended Pine Ridge Secondary School in Pickering, Ontario, and later went on to obtain her bachelor's degree from Wilfrid Laurier University, double majoring in history and English.
 She then pursued a master's degree in information science at the University of Toronto.